ktorio/kastle/docs/overview.md

 All endpoints use JSON for serialization unless specified otherwise.

-### Agent API

-This project is intended to be accessible both by humans and AI agents for creating Kotlin projects.

-This API is currently unfinished, so details are pending.

 ### Web Interface

 With the server running, you can access the web interface at [http://localhost:2626/](http://localhost:2626/).